(All fields required)

 Neurodevelopmental Outcomes in Children With Congenital Heart Disease: Evaluation and Management

-Dr. Bradley Marino, director of the Neurodevelopmental Clinic, is the lead author of guidelines published this summer by the American Heart Association, stating that children with congenital heart disease should be screened early and regularly for a variety of cognitive developmental deficits.
+Dr. Bradley Marino, a cardiologist in the Heart Institute, was the lead author of guidelines published by the American Heart Association, stating that children with congenital heart disease should be screened early and regularly for a variety of cognitive developmental deficits.
 The guidelines help establish which children with heart disease are at the greatest risk.
 Read the complete guidelines.

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479